William S. “Bleu” Evans

 Here it is.

 I do have a few important words to say.
 I ask you to please be patient with me and try not to get uneasy for the next few minutes.
 I’ve been a little under the weather lately, so I may have to read more of my words than I would like.
-It took a while to get here, over 45 years, but it was worth the long trip, well worth it.
+It took a while to get here, over 45 to 52 years, depending on your starting point, but it was worth the long trip, well worth it.
 Thank you all so much for being here.
 I certainly appreciate it.

 My appreciation cannot be described in words.
 I would like to thank Mike Shepherd, the President of the Louisiana Music Hall of Fame, Del Moon, co-founder and Board Member, and the entire LMHOF Board of Directors, for voting to honor me the most outstanding award of my career.

 I thank so very much Malinda Brumfield-White and everyone involved in the Bogalusa Blues and Heritage Festival and especially all the volunteers, for allowing me to receive this honor at the BBHF.
 Thank you so much for the creation of the BBHF which, is a miracle in its own right, and a great opportunity for everyone to have the chance to experience all this festival provides to artists, musicians, and audiences.
 Please don’t forget the great chefs and artisans who have worked so hard to provide the great food and crafts that are available here today.